Last Updated on May 9, 2023

 Now coming to the feedback after the design is ready.

-During the design phase, we do 10 different designs, 20 different designs and even more.
+What kind of feedback works during the design phase.
+During this phase, we do 10 different designs, 20 different designs and even more.
 And we get feedback from the client for each design.
 After creating so many designs, there are instances that the first design which was made gets chosen, if the first design meets the purpose, then why do 20 other designs?
 Clients are requested to discuss, take opinions, deeply analyze and then share the feedback.